You are here

 Overview of U-M Sponsored Projects with Department of Defense

 You may need to include, address, or reference:

 - Environmental Questionnaire - Form that DoD, DoE, and EPA require from U-M Environmental Health and Safety Office (formerly OSEH)

 DoD PI Checklist - This checklist is intended as a resource for Investigators to ensure they are meeting the additional DoD requirements.

-ONR RPPR Process - A web‐based system was deployed for submitting Interim Progress Reports, including products (journal articles, proceedings, etc.) generated from research.
-The new system modernizes and streamlines processes, and implements the new Research Performance Progress Report (RPPR) standard.
+ONR RPPR Process - A web‐based system exists for submitting Interim Progress Reports, including products (journal articles, proceedings, etc.) generated from research.
+The new system modernizes and streamlines processes, and implements the Research Performance Progress Report (RPPR) standard.
 (The RPPR standard is a government-wide effort to standardize research reporting across the entire enterprise.)